Velvet Buzzsaw (2019) - Review

 TL;DR (Conclusion)

 Velvet Buzzsaw is not a good movie.
 In fact, I think it's quite bad.
 It fails to be a horror movie with any real style, substance, or originality.
 When Velvet Buzzsaw is at its best, it's when it's doing anything but horror.
 In some ways, I could do a Fair or Foul review of it, due to how polarizingly effective the movie is at being either entertaining or boring.
 That being said, had this been just a drama about vain, pathetic art snobs interacting with one another, I might not have been intrigued enough to even watch it.
-However, with the quality of the writing around the characters and their dialogue, and the with the quality of the cast's performances, it would have undoubtedly been a better movie if their was no poorly-conceived horror subplot to get in the way.
+However, with the quality of the writing around the characters and their dialogue, and with the quality of the cast's performances, it would have undoubtedly been a better movie if there was no poorly conceived horror subplot to get in the way.

 On this statement, we agree